Are you a first-time home buyer? Or are you about to buy your second home but have doubts about the real estate market this year?

 Your current savings are another aspect of your financial capacity that banks and financial institutions would want to see.
 If a bank or lender knows that you’re capable of paying the mortgage, then it wouldn’t hesitate to approve your application.

 Another way to finance your dream home is by applying for government housing grants.
-The HDB in Singapore offers housing loans to Singaporeans whose monthly income doesn’t exceed $7,000 and haven’t previously taken two or more housing loans from HDB in the past.
+The HDB in Singapore offers housing loans to Singaporeans whose monthly income doesn’t exceed $7,000 (singles) and who haven’t previously taken two or more housing loans from HDB in the past.

 Dive Deeper: